-7.2.2.
+8.1.4.
 The Expanded Device View

 Certain devices have an optional Expanded Device View.
-This list currently includes several instruments (FM-4, Phase-4, Polysynth, and Sampler) and a few audio effects (EQ-5, Resonator Bank, and Spectrum Analyzer).
+This list currently includes several instruments (FM-4, Phase-4, Polysynth, and Sampler) and some audio effects or analyzers (EQ+, EQ-5, Resonator Bank, as well as Oscilloscope and Spectrum Analyzer), and all devices that make use of The Grid (Poly Grid, FX Grid, Note Grid, and the Gridpowered Polymer synth).
 Each of these devices has an Expanded Device View button in its device header.